The Ladies

 Milking happens twice a day, at around 6 am and again around 3:30 pm, every day of the year.
 The animals are used to this schedule.
 They gather in front of the milking parlor at these times, although in the summer time, when the weather is perfect, the cows sometimes have to be brought in from the field.
 Lounging around in the field is so lovely that they need to be nudged to get milked.
 After they are done, they go back out to the pasture and spend the nights out in the open.
 They love that.

 Cows love routine.
 Every day is the same for them and they love it.
 They start gathering at the milking parlor at around 5:30 am.
 Milking is finished around 7.
 Then the calves are fed and the milking parlor cleaned.
-The cows are then fed their hey.
-They always have access to very high quality hay, even in the summer, and they eat it whenever they feel the need.
-During the summer they also have access to the barn for shade.
-There often are a few cows that prefer to lie down in the sand filled stalls instead of out in pasture.
+The cows are then fed hey.
+They always have access to very high quality hay, even in the summer when they spend most of their time out on pasture.
+At times they prefer to eat hay in the cool of the barn.
+During the summer they have access to the barn for shade.
+On hot afternoons they often prefer to lay in the cool of their sand filled stalls instead of out on pasture.
 They have the choice.
 In the wintertime they roam around the barn areas.
-Each one has a stall in which she can lie down and chew her cud.
+Each one has a private stall in which she can lie down and chew her cud.
 Content cows like to lie down and chew their cud a lot.
 It is important for their health to have a quiet place to do so.

 A 1100 pound dairy cow needs about 30,000 calories a day to stay in good condition.
 The feed she gets has to be a very high quality.
 Each bite needs to be filled with nutrition, so the timing of haying is very important.
 A few days of delay in haying can affect the quality of the hay.
-Timing is everything.
-Howard, Keith’s brother, is in charge of the haying.
-Haying is his life from May until September.
-All the hay comes from the Independence Valley area.
-Keith and his brothers have been contemplating growing their own grain, as their father did, and not bring in anything from other sources.
-They would feed sprouted grain to the cows, with a much higher available nutrient content.
-We are educating ourselves about this, and as we experiment, we will tell you about it.
+From mid-May until the beginning of September haying is on Keith’s mind.
+All the hay comes from the Fagernes Farm.
+Howard, Keith’s brother often helps him with haying as it can be a challenge for one person to get all the haying done, milk the cows and do all the other every day chores during haying season.

 The Life Of Our Dairy Cows

-After the calves are born and their moms clean them off, they are moved into the rearing barn.
-If they did not drink the colostrum from their mother’s utter, they need to be fed that by bottle in the first few hours after birth.
-Calves are not born with any immunity, they get all of that from their mother’s first milk, so it is absolutely vital that they get that soon after birth.
+After the calves are born and their moms clean them off.
+They need to get the colostrum from their mother’s utter ASAP.
+If they do not figure that out within a couple of hours, Keith intervenes and feeds them colostrum with a bottle.
+Calves are born without any immunity, they get all of that from their mother’s first milk (colostrum).
+It is therefor absolutely vital that they get that colostrum soon after birth.
 They are bottle fed for the first few days, and as they get a little older they drink milk out of a bucket.
 After about one week in the rearing barn, they are moved into the calf barn.
 There they hang out with other calves and have access to on outside area to hop around in.
-This is where they get vaccinated, dehorned and castrated if needed.
-When the female calves are about two months, they move to an open pasture and get to hang out with lots of calves of various ages.
+This is where they get vaccinated and castrated if needed.
+When the calves are about three months old, they move to an open pasture and get to hang out with lots of calves of various ages.
 This is like a kindergarten, a place where a lot of playing happens.
 They can run around the pasture, but also have a barn for shelter and food.
-The male calves move to Howard’s (Keith’s brother) place.
-There they get to live the good life until they are of age and are then sent to other dairy farms as breeding bulls.
-The ones that do not have good conformation as breeding bulls become food for us.
+All the calves that are not meant as replacement dairy cows get harvested for meat.
+See our other farm webpage Bone Dry Ridge Farm.
+They are Wagyu crosses and are of an exceptional meat quality.

 When a heifer (a cow before she has her first calf) is old enough to be bred, she moves to the heifer barn.
 This is right next to the kindergarten, so it is just a matter of opening a gate.
 The heifer barn is more then just a barn.
-It has a series of pastures around it for all the heifers and the dry cows (cows that are not being milked because they are about to give birth again.
-They get about a 2 month break).
+It has a series of pastures around it for all the heifers and the beef animal to graze.
 These pastures are grazed in a rotational pattern.
-After the heifer is bred by Artificial Insemination (AI) by Keith, she gets to hang out in the heifer barn/pasture area until she is about two weeks away from giving birth.
+After the heifer is bred by Artificial Insemination (AI) by Keith, she gets to hang out in the heifer barn/pasture area until she is about a month away from giving birth.
 She then is moved into the milking herd, so she can get used to the routine of being a dairy cow, and because she needs to find her place in the milking herd.
 There is a hierarchy within the herd and each cow finds her place.
 What determines her status within the herd is a bit of a mystery to us.
 Almost all of their communication is body language and we humans can only interpret a small fraction of their language.

 The heifer goes through the milking parlor like the other cows.
 This is a very strange experience in the beginning, but as the days go by she is more and more comfortable.
 When she gives birth to her calf and starts being milked she is ready.
-About three months after she freshens (starts being milked) she is bred again, and about 2 months before she gives birth again she is dried off (not milked any more) and moved to the heifer barn for a bit of a vacation.
-Then the whole cycle starts again.
+About three months after she freshens (starts being milked) she is bred again, and about 2 months before she gives birth again she is dried off (not milked any more) and given a break until the whole cycle starts over again.